jashkv/python-app1/README.md

 # python-app1
-This is just a small fucking app to read all the files from directory.
+This is just a small app to read all the files from directory.